G. H. de Silva

-General Gerard Hector "Gerry" de Silva, RWP, VSV, USP (born 31 May 1940) was a senior officer of the Sri Lanka Army.
+General Gerard Hector "Gerry" de Silva, RWP, VSV, USP (born 31 May 1940) was a senior Sri Lanka Army officer.
 He is the 5th Chancellor of General Sir John Kotelawala Defence University since 20 January 2020.
 He was the 13th Commander of the Sri Lankan Army and Sri Lankan High Commissioner to Pakistan.

 Early life and education

-Born to Captain (QM) G.H. de Silva of the Ceylon Light Infantry and Etta Anna Bianca de Silva, he had five siblings.
+Born to captain (QM) G.H. de Silva of the Ceylon Light Infantry and Etta Anna Bianca de Silva, he had five siblings.
 Educated at Saint Joseph's College, Colombo, where he excelled in Cricket, Swimming and Water Polo.

 Military career

 Early career

 Gerry de Silva, joined the Ceylon Army on 6 May 1960 as a cadet officer and received his training at Royal Military Academy Sandhurst along with Denzil Kobbekaduwa.
-He was commissioned as a Second Lieutenant on 3 August 1962 in the Ceylon Sinha Regiment and was transferred to the newly formed Gemunu Watch a year later.
+He was commissioned as a second lieutenant on 3 August 1962 in the Ceylon Sinha Regiment and was transferred to the newly formed Gemunu Watch a year later.
 In 1971, Captain de Silva was deployed in counterinsurgency operations in Monaragala during the 1971 Insurrection and thereafter served with the Task Force Anti Illicit Immigration (TaFAII) with the Gemunu Watch.
 He followed a Junior Command Course in Pakistan and the Senior Command Course at the Army War College, Mhow.

 Higher command

-In 1981 as a Lieutenant Colonel he was the Officer Commanding Troops Jaffna, before taking over as Commandant, Combat Training School and becoming the first Commandant of Infantry Training School.
-As a Colonel, he served as Commander Northern Command in 1985.
+In 1981 as a lieutenant colonel he was the Officer Commanding Troops Jaffna, before taking over as Commandant, Combat Training School and becoming the first Commandant of Infantry Training School.
+As a colonel, he served as Commander Northern Command in 1985.
 Brigadier G.H. de Silva served as the Principal Staff Officer, JOC; Commanded 2 Brigade Group, tasked on deception planning and holding operations, whilst being the Overall Operational Commander for the Vadamarachchi Operation in 1987.
 From 1988 to 1989 he served as the Colonel of the Regiment of the Gemunu Watch and attended the National Defense College, India in 1989.
 On his return he was appointed General officer commanding, 3 Division in January 1990 on its formation and thereafter took over the 2 Division.
 Thereafter he served as the Commandant of the Volunteer Force and Chief of Staff.